SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [Michael-F-Bryan/include_dir](https://github.com/Michael-F-Bryan/include_dir) - The logical evolution of the include_str macro for embedding a directory tree into your binary.
+- [TaKO8Ki/gobang](https://github.com/TaKO8Ki/gobang) - A cross-platform TUI database management tool written in Rust
 - [rapiz1/rathole](https://github.com/rapiz1/rathole) - A lightweight, stable and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [tikv/tikv](https://github.com/tikv/tikv) - Distributed transactional key-value database, originally created to complement TiDB